abdulilahalqasem/Car-Parking-Lot-Problem/README.md

-# Car Parking Lot Problem
+# Artificial-Intelligence Car Parking Lot Problem
  By using the Algorthims:
  1-ForwardChking
  2-Arc Consistency